cristighr1995/FileSystem-Cloud-Application/README.md

 Application uses SwingX and JLayer libraries.
 If needed you need to add these libraries to the project.

+# Documentation
+Please read the Documentation.doc file from the project

 Have Fun!
 --------